YOU’RE ALLOWED TO SLOW DOWN.

 You’re running on empty, but still pushing through.

 You’ve been holding everything together for a long time, and there’s not much left to give.
-Now even small things feel exhausting, and there’s not much left for you.
-Your mind keeps going, even when nothing urgent is happening.
-Staying on top of things, thinking ahead, making sure nothing falls apart.
-But no matter how much you do, it still feels like you’re falling behind.
+Now even small things feel exhausting.
+You may find yourself crying more easily, feeling emotionally numb, or wondering why everything suddenly feels so hard.
+You can’t seem to quiet your mind, even when nothing urgent is happening.
+And the simplest tasks seem to take it out of you, but no matter how much you do, it still feels like you’re falling behind.

 YOU’RE USED TO BEING THE ONE PEOPLE RELY ON.